billrubyacorn/Algolia-Instantsearch/ruby-acorn-app/README.md

 ## Ruby Acorn: Objectives & Accomplishments ##
 My objective was to learn the entire Algolia process.
+From integrating to Ruby Acorn's Shopify website to seeing the Analytics in Algolia.
+Understanding Algolia's process is extremely important as an Enterprise Solution Engineer.
+We will explain to clients this process and show how Algolia's Analytics and Algolia's NeuralSearch, as a process, will drive X% of revenue growth.
+I can see how this works in Algolia.
+Hence, why I want to join the Algolia team.

+### Questions & Objectives ###
-Yes, I wanted to complete the Technical Assignment but I also wanted to learn more.
-Below are the questions I had in the beginning and now I feel I have good answers for most of them.
+Below are the questions I had and what I've learned.

-### Objectives ###
-* How easy would it be to integrate with an existing Shopify site?
-Extremely easy to integrate with RubyAcorn's Shopify account.
+* **How easy would it be to integrate with an existing Shopify site?**  Extremely easy to integrate with RubyAcorn's Shopify account.
-* How long to get a working integration live on the site?
-Within a few hours I had a working integration live at RubyAcorn.com
+* **How long to get a working integration live on the site?**  Within a few hours I had a working integration live at RubyAcorn.com

-* What issues would come up?
-The product data at Shopify was not normalized enough.
+* **What issues would come up?**  The product data at Shopify was not normalized enough.
 Creating the 15 new metafields in Shopify and then generating that content across the products took quite a bit of time.
 Shopify and importing/exporting metafields is not supported.

-*Ruby Acorn Dataset:*  From the website of RubyAcorn.com, I pulled the product data and normalized the attributes for Algolia.
+* **Ruby Acorn Dataset:** From the website of RubyAcorn.com, I pulled the product data and normalized the attributes for Algolia.
 In Shopify, I added 15 Meta product attributes of different types.
 Created all the content for the 15 new metafields.
 Shopify has limitations on importing/exporting Metafields.
 I purchased a tool to speed up this process.

-* Does reconfiguration of the index make sense?
-Yes, setting the Sort order was easy.
+* **Does reconfiguration of the index make sense?**  Yes, setting the Sort order was easy.
 Ranking Aloglia can only do that on single item fields,

-* How good is the documentation?
+* **How good is the documentation?**
-* Can I get a working version of the javascript running in a vm code environment?
+* **Can I get a working version of the javascript running in a vm code environment?**
-* Can I create my own Recommendations and see the results?
+* **Can I create my own Recommendations and see the results?**

 ### Ruby Acorn: Backstory ###
 **Who is RubyAcorn?**  My wife Martha runs her own company called Ruby Acorn.
 She sells flower bulbs and live plants online.
 At the moment, only on Etsy:  https://www.etsy.com/shop/MarthasRubyAcorn   I am extremely proud of her and amazed at her success.